chenshaoju/tcpportcheck/README.md

 ## Download
 [TCP Port Check](https://github.com/chenshaoju/tcpportcheck/releases)

-If your using Windows 10, or Installed [Microsoft .NET Framework 4](https://dotnet.microsoft.com/download/thank-you/net472) or higher Please download `TCPPortCheck-dotNet4.exe`.
+If your using Windows 10, or Installed [Microsoft .NET Framework 4](https://dotnet.microsoft.com/download/thank-you/net472) or higher, Please download `TCPPortCheck-dotNet4.exe`.

 If your using older operation system or not install Microsoft .NET Framework 4, Please download `TCPPortCheck.exe`.